 Convention Meaning command This fixed-space font denotes literal items such as commands, files, routines, path names, signals, messages, and programming language structures. variable Italic typeface denotes variable entries and words or concepts being defined. user input This bold, fixed-space font denotes literal items that the user enters in interactive sessions.
 (Output is shown in nonbold, fixed-space font.)
 GUI This font denotes the names of graphical user interface (GUI) elements such as windows, screens, dialog boxes, menus, toolbars, icons, buttons, boxes, fields, and lists. [] Brackets enclose optional portions of a command or directive line.
 Ellipses indicate that a preceding element can be repeated.
-GUI element This bold font denotes the names of graphical user interface (GUI) elements, such as windows, screens, dialog boxes, menus, toolbars, icons, buttons, boxes, and fields.

-<TAB> Represents pressing the specified key in an interactive session server-admin# In an example, this prompt indicates that the command is executed on a server-capable administration node client# In an example, this prompt indicates that the command is executed on a client-only node is executed on an active metadata server is executed on an any node specificnode# In an example, this prompt indicates that the command is executed on a node named specificnode or of node type specificnode
+GUI element This bold font denotes the names of graphical user interface (GUI) elements, such as windows, screens, dialog boxes, menus, toolbars, icons, buttons, boxes, and fields. <tab></tab> Represents pressing the specified key in an interactive session server-admin# In an example, this prompt indicates that the command is executed on a server-capable administration node client# In an example, this prompt indicates that the command is executed on a client-only node MDS# In an example, this prompt indicates that the command is executed on an active metadata server In an example, this prompt indicates that the command is executed on an any node specificnode# In an example, this prompt indicates that the command is executed on a node named specificnode or of node type specificnode